BrettLoewen/Comp-2600-A2/README.md

      ```
      mkdir -p .github/workflows
      ```
-   - Create a new file `hugo.yaml` which will hold instructions for publishing the site:
+   - Create a new file `.github/workflows/hugo.yaml` which will hold instructions for publishing the site:
      ```
      notepad .github/workflows/hugo.yaml
      ```
-3. Go to [this repo's GitHub Action](https://github.com/BrettLoewen/Comp-2600-A2/blob/main/.github/workflows/hugo.yaml) file and paste the contents into `hugo.yaml`
+3. Go to [this repo's GitHub Action](https://github.com/BrettLoewen/Comp-2600-A2/blob/main/.github/workflows/hugo.yaml) file, copy the contents, and paste it into `.github/workflows/hugo.yaml`

+> [!IMPORTANT]
+> Make sure to update your `.github/workflows/hugo.yaml`'s `HUGO_VERSION` value to match the version of Hugo you are using.
+Use the command `hugo version` to check your version and take the piece that looks like `0.145.0`.

-4. Optional: configure your site:
+4. Optional: Configure your site:
-   - Modify the `baseURL` and `title` values in the project's `config.yml` to match your production URL and your intended site title.
+   - Modify the `baseURL` and `title` values in the project's root directory's `hugo.yaml` to match your production URL and your intended site title.
 The production URL can be easily found after step 6 when the site is published
 5. Commit your changes and push them to GitHub:
    - Prepare your changes to be committed:
      ```